 I grew up on large servings of pasta, with a small portion of veggies and a piece of fish.
 We’d have a fresh french baguette in a bread basket that we’d send around the table, as we each tore off a significant chunk and then lathered it with margarine.
 Yummy.
 Well, that’s a thing of the past.
 Life had drastically changed for the worse, or so I thought.

 The next day, my mom and I went to the grocery store so I could start this new lifestyle.
-We walked up and down the aisles together, looking for anything clearly marked gluten free.
-We found the section, bigger than I had anticipated, and went straight for the bread.
+We walked up and down the aisles together, looking for anything clearly marked gluten free, or anything that you’re likely to find at this gluten free bakery boulder marketplace.
+Luckily, it wasn’t long before we found the section, bigger than I had anticipated, and went straight for the bread.
 The loaf of bread felt like a brick.
 It didn’t squeeze or squish like a normal loaf would have.
 I turned to my mom and said “I can’t do this.”

 We went to a few other grocery stores in the area to see if we could find something that was more appealing.
 And we finally did.
 And over the last two years, I’ve found even more.
 I found gluten free french baguette and biscuits in Whole Foods, a brand of bread that wasn’t so terrible (if I only toast it), and pasta that I learned how to cook and not turn into mush.